bodrick/awesome/README.md

 ## Python

+*   [imartinez/privateGPT](https://github.com/imartinez/privateGPT) - Interact privately with your documents using the power of GPT, 100% privately, no data leaks
 *   [openai/tiktoken](https://github.com/openai/tiktoken) - tiktoken is a fast BPE tokeniser for use with OpenAI's models.
 *   [Azure/dev-box-images](https://github.com/Azure/dev-box-images) -
 *   [MagnivOrg/prompt-layer-library](https://github.com/MagnivOrg/prompt-layer-library) - 🍰 PromptLayer - Maintain a log of your prompts and OpenAI API requests.
 Track, debug, and replay old completions.